skip to main content

 General Gameplay Dynamics

-The overall gameplay in pickleball is characterized by lively rallies, swift volleys and strategic positioning.
+Pickleball gameplay is characterized by lively rallies, swift volleys, and strategic positioning.
 The game begins with an underhand serve, ensuring the ball clears the 7-foot non-volley zone on both sides of the net.
 The unique double-bounce rule requires the ball to bounce once on each side before volleys are allowed, adding an element of anticipation and strategy to each exchange.
 Players alternate serving until a point is scored, fostering an engaging back-and-forth dynamic.

 Navigating the Non-Volley Zone and Kitchen Rules